emmanuelferragne/academic-kickstart/content/tutorial/_index.md

 **You are a prospective M1 or M2 student in English Studies or Linguistics at Paris University looking for an exciting research topic in phonetics?**

-Never miss important updates: <a href="https://twitter.com/fonetics_n_more?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @fonetics_n_more</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Here are my **hot topics** for 2021-2022:
+## Here are my **hot topics** for 2022-2023:

+1. Why do we perceive two voices as similar or different?

+2. Experimental approaches to accent stereotypes.

-1. How police procedural TV series influence our perception of forensic speech science.
+3. How TV series influence our perception of forensic speech science.

-2. What in the acoustic signal leads us to perceive two voices as similar or different.

-3. Articulatory and sociolinguistic factors that control pronunciation differences between speaking and singing voice.
+4. Pronunciation differences between speaking and singing voice.

-4. Interactions between tongue and lips in the production of English /r/.

-5. The pronunciation of English by French learners: can artificial intelligence predict intelligibility and nativeness from the acoustic signal?

-6. Designing computerized pronunciation exercises for French learners of English.

-Want to learn more about these hot topics?
-Don't hesitate to [send me an email](mailto:emmanuel.ferragne@u-paris.fr?subject=Master research topic)
+__Want to learn more about these hot topics?
+Don't hesitate to [send me and email](mailto:emmanuel.ferragne@u-paris.fr?subject=Master research topic)__

 <!--Je propose des sujets de recherche en lien avec la voix et la phonétique, mettant en oeuvre des techniques instrumentales comme l'analyse acoustique, l'échographie de la langue, l'électro-glottographie, l'électro-encéphalographie, etc., et des techniques d'analyse de données avancées comme l'apprentissage profond.-->